dandevs/ClosureAI/Assets/Plugins/ClosureAI/CLOSUREBT_CONTEXT.md

 ## Overview

-ClosureAI is a behavior tree library for Unity using declarative C# API to define AI behaviors.
+ClosureBT is a behavior tree library for Unity using declarative C# API to define AI behaviors.

 ### Key Distinguishing Features